AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Schema**

-A schema is an XML document that defines a specific data type.
-Schemas are implemented as database tables in the product’s database.
+A schema is an XML document associated with a database table.
+It defines data structure and describes the SQL definition of the table.
 Operators manipulate schemas in Campaign and the product translates their actions into the required SQL which is then executed against the database.
-Note that these terms (Schema/Table) are often used interchangeably by Operators, but they are different elements of the product architecture.

 Learn more about [Schemas](../../configuration/using/about-schema-reference.md).
 +++

 +++**Seed addresses**

 Seed addresses are used to target recipients who do not match the defined target criteria.
 This way, recipients who are out of the delivery scope can receive the delivery, as any other target recipient would.
+They are added to a message’s audience to detect any fraudulent use of your recipient database or to ensure delivery.

 Learn more about [Seed addresses](../../delivery/using/about-seed-addresses.md).
 +++